ropensci-archive/bomrang/README.md

 ### Using `get_current_weather()`

-This function accepts for parameters: \* `station_name`, The name of the weather station.
+This function accepts four parameters:

+-   `station_name`, The name of the weather station.
 Fuzzy string matching via `base::agrep` is done.

 -   `latlon`, A length-2 numeric vector.
 When given instead of station\_name, the nearest station (in this package) is used, with a message indicating the nearest such station.
 (See also `sweep_for_stations()`.)
-Ignored if used in combination with station\_name, with a warning.
+Ignored if used in combination with `station_name`, with a warning.

 -   `raw` Do not convert the columns data.table to the appropriate classes.
 (FALSE by default.)